 Published Date: Dec 8, 2015

-United Nations Economic and Social Commission for Asia and Pacific (UNESCAP) India representative Nagesh Kumar stressed the need for cooperation especially in the post-global economic crisis world where the growth rate of international trade had fallen substantially from nearly 10% to below 2%.
+United Nations Economic and Social Commission for Asia and Pacific (UNESCAP) India’s Nagesh Kumar stressed the need for cooperation.

-Welcoming the participants of the conference, SDPI Executive Director Dr Abid Qaiyum Suleri said that this summit was a perfect representation of South-South and North South cooperation.
-He said that South Asia was a region with multiple interstate and intrastate conflicts and finding an opportunity for public thought leaders to objectively discuss the regional issues was a big success.
+SDPI Executive Director Dr Abid Qaiyum Suleri said that South Asia was a region with multiple interstate and intrastate conflicts.
+Finding an opportunity for public thought leaders to objectively discuss the regional issues is a big success, he added.